Chart Color Schemes

 Springvale South's population aligns closely with national norms in age terms

-The median age in Springvale South is 38 years, close to Greater Melbourne's average of 37 and equivalent to Australia's median of 38.
+The median age in Springvale South is close to Greater Melbourne's average at 37 years and equivalent to Australia's median of 38 years.
 Compared to Greater Melbourne, Springvale South has a higher percentage of residents aged 65-74 (10.0%) but fewer residents aged 35-44 (12.8%).
-Between the 2021 Census and now, the population aged 15-24 has grown from 13.7% to 14.8%, while the population aged 55-64 has declined from 12.5% to 11.3%.
-By 2041, Springvale South's age composition is expected to change significantly.
-The 75-84 age group is projected to grow by 50%, reaching 1,204 people from 803.
-Those aged 65 and above are expected to comprise 70% of the population growth.
-Conversely, declines in population are projected for those aged 25-34 and 0-4 years.
+Between the 2021 Census and present, the population aged 15-24 has increased from 13.7% to 14.8%.
+Conversely, the age group of 55-64 has decreased from 12.5% to 11.3%.
+By 2041, Springvale South's age composition is expected to shift notably.
+The 75-84 age group is projected to grow by 51%, reaching 1,204 people from 797.
+This growth will contribute significantly to the overall increase in those aged 65 and above, who are projected to comprise 68% of the population growth.
+Conversely, population declines are projected for the age groups of 25-34 and 0-4 years.